xzhou110/Airbnb/README.md

 # Airbnb

 The project is to help Airbnb hosts to maximize income on Airbnb.
-Rental income is primarily driven by two factors: Apartment Listing Price and Occupancy Rate.
-Analysis was performed on those two aspects.
-The end goal is to use the insights to help hosts make better decisions and increase income.
+Rental income is primarily driven by two factors: listing price and occupancy Rate.
+The analysis was performed on those two aspects.
+The end goal is to use the insights to help hosts make better pricing decisions, improve user experience to boost occupancy rate, and eventually increase income.

 ### Project Design:

-Firstly, we need to predict appropriate pricing for hosts to list their apartments.
-This is to enhance earning potential.
-Secondly, in order to improve occupancy rate, we need to get an understanding of customers' needs.
-This is to better serve customers, leading to improved word-of-mouth marketing and customer return rate.
+Firstly, we need to predict appropriate pricing to list apartments, which can help maximize earning potential.
+Secondly, in order to improve occupancy rate, we need to gain an understanding of customers' needs.
+This is to improve customer experience, leading to enhanced word-of-mouth marketing and customer return rate.

-Step 1: Clean up datasets and perform regression on listings.
-Perform feature selection to drill down to features with statistical significance
+#### Step 1: Data retrieval and exploration.
+Perform linear and non-linear regression models on pricing data.
+Select features based on importance of features
-Step 2: Clean up datasets and identify apartments that have prices available in last 12 months.
-Add day of weeks and months as additional features.
-Perform price analysis and modeling.
+#### Step 2: Add timing and seasonality information.
+Updated pricing model with sesonality information.
-Step 3: Perform topic modeling on customer reviews.
-Extract major topics that customers discuss about for  positive experience.
+#### Step 3: Perform topic modeling on customer reviews.
+Identify major topics that drive positive experience.

 ### Tools:
-- Pandas for data manipulation
+- Data Manipulation: Python, Pandas
-- Pickle for data storage
+- Data Storage: Pickle
-- SVD for dimension reduction
+- Dimension Reduction: SVD
-- KMeans for cluster analysis
+- Cluster Analysis: K-means
-- LDA for Topic analysis
+- Topic Modeling: LDA
-- Word Cloud for visualization
+- Visualization: Word Cloud

 ### Data:
-- Dataset #1: Listings of apartmnets (name, host, apartment related information) - 10k+ listings
+- Dataset #1: Listings of Apartmnets (name, host, apartment related information) - 10k+ listings
-- Dataset #2: Listings of prices for a year - 240k+ prices
+- Dataset #2: Listing Price for Entire Year - 240k+ prices
 - Dataset #3: Customer Reviews - 150K+ reviews